StephenCleary/Comparers/README.md

 ## Creating Comparers

 Install the [`Nito.Comparers` NuGet package](https://www.nuget.org/packages/Nito.Comparers).
 By default, this includes the [extension package for LINQ](https://www.nuget.org/packages/Nito.Comparers.Linq) support.
-There are also extension packages available for [System.Reactive (Rx)](https://www.nuget.org/packages/Nito.Comparers.Rx) and [System.Interactive (Ix)](https://www.nuget.org/packages/Nito.Comparers.Ix) support.

 The comparer types are in the namespace `Nito.Comparers`.